zeeshankhan1981/ai-models-zk/README.md

 - **Multiple Model Selection**: Choose from a variety of models including Mistral, DeepSeek, StarCoder2, Zephyr, Phi-2, WizardMath, and MetaMath
 - **GPU/CPU Indicators**: Clear labeling of which models require GPU acceleration and which can run efficiently on CPU
 - **Model Information Panel**: Detailed information about each model including capabilities, temperature settings, and character limits
+- **Prompt Engineering Guides**: Each model comes with tailored prompting tips and example prompts to help you get the best results

 ### Chat Experience
 - **Real-time Streaming Responses**: See model responses as they're generated character by character
 - **Stop Generation Mid-Response**: Interrupt model responses at any point if you have the information you need
+- **Model-Specific Prompt Guides**: Access tailored prompting tips and examples for each model to get better results
 - **Syntax Highlighting**: Beautiful code highlighting for programming responses
 - **Markdown Support**: Rich text formatting with full markdown rendering
 - **Character Counter**: Visual indicator of input length with configurable limits per model